Anderson Impurities In Edge States with Nonlinear and Dissipative Perturbations: Including the potential scattering

-Solving for $D_{eff}$ we can see how the two impurity kondo scale renormalized in this problem.
-Similarly, We will solve the $J_0$ equation with $J_Y$ to separate the solutions and for $R=R_1=1.0$, we show the flow and critical points.
-We expect FP's in different quadrants depending on the sign we choose for these constants.
+In a similar fashion, we will work on solving the $J_0$ equation with $J_Y$ in order to separate the solutions.
+For $R=R_1=1.0$, we will illustrate the RG flow in figure \ref{fig:fixed_point2}.
+We anticipate fixed points in different quadrants based on the sign chosen for these constants.

+\textit{RKKY Interaction:} For completeness, we briefly comment on the RKKY interaction in edge states, which arises from Fourier expansions of couplings.
+It's general form involves an integral over momentum and angular variables:

+where \( q = \frac{\sqrt{(k^2 - \mu)^2 - k^2}}{\beta k^3} \).
+The d contributions can be expressed as special functions, including elliptic integrals and transcendental terms.
+The NL contribution arises when \( q \neq 0 \).
+The second term yields standard Bessel- or elliptic-type RKKY oscillations~\cite{RKKYptlike,okui1974complete}, while the first term reflects anisotropy/NL-induced deviations from flat-band physics.